Last review date 07/05/25

 1. Chronic Disease Templates

 Focus on the required elements for QOF when you see a patient with a QOF related condition by using the Ardens templates.
-All QOF related work is highlighted by a red star across all of our templates.
+All QOF related work is indicated with a red star across all of our templates.

 1.1 QOF Dashboard using Ardens Manager